andrew-curthoys/curthoys-io/2021_04-ski_trip/content/traveler/2021_04-ski_trip/day_5.md

 I look around and I don’t see another soul.
 Best not get too fancy, let’s take this nice and easy.
 I matriculate down the hill at a slow and steady pace and about halfway down the top section the snow starts to soften up a bit.
 I stop and look around for the Cloudchaser lift, Mt Bachelor’s most recent addition, which opened during the 2016-17 season.
 This lift is actually the reason I wanted to come to Mt.
 Bachelor after watching a short YouTube doc on the construction of the lift.

-<iframe class="col-12 mb-3" height="400" src="https://www.youtube.com/embed/a2FqT3vO1Nw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe class="col-12 mb-3 video-div" height="400" src="https://www.youtube.com/embed/a2FqT3vO1Nw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I don’t see it, it must be farther East.
 I keep heading right and drop below the tree line.
 It has to be over here somewhere.
 I continue making my way down the mountain until I get to a cat track headed back to the left.
 Did I overshoot it?
 I start making my way down the cat track, wondering if I’ll see Cloudchaser or another lift.
 And I keep making my way.
 And come to a hill.
 And another hill.
 And ridiculous stretches of flat spots.
 Where the hell am I??